Dhruv-bhaskar/dummy-repo/README.md

 # dummy-repo
 This is my forst repository
 <br>
-I am learning git and git hub
+I am learning git and github today.